CfirTsabari/petra/Improvments.md

 1. publish project as a binary
 1. publish project as a library
 1. better warnings printing
+1. create a public gitpod docker
+1. create a feature for each language.

 # Refactoring
 ## V1